 3. One night stand

 No bedside table?
 No worries.
 Invest in this incredibly handy - and stylish - trolley and feel yourself instantly adult-ify.
 With not one but THREE storage surfaces, trolleys are the ultimate small bedroom hack and can hold every hangover supply you might need within hands reach of your bed.
 Don’t have £50 to splash?
 Avoid buying brand new and browse Gumtree and Freecycle instead for cheap or free pieces of furniture.
 You never know what you might find...

 Fresher, meet desk.
 You’re going to be spending a lot of time together.
 Ok, maybe not in the first few weeks of term… but hopefully during exam period.
 And when you do, you’ll want your space to be in tip-top organisational condition.
 Use this rose gold organiser to pack away all stray pens and store important post-it notes.
 What’s more, it’s right on trend.
 Win-win.

 5. Use all available space

 If you’ve got space under your bed USE.
 IT.
-Get yourself an underbed drawer and fill it with all the seasonal clothes you don’t currently wear (denim cut-offs, we’re looking at you).
-At just £10.99, you can’t really go wrong with this plastic storage box from clas ohlson.
-It might not be the world’s most aesthetically appealing item, but when it's hidden under your bed who really cares?
+Get yourself an underbed drawer and fill it with all the seasonal clothes you don’t currently wear (denim shorts, we’re looking at you).
+At just £19.99, you can’t really go wrong with these plastic storage boxes from Argos.
+They might not be the world’s most aesthetically appealing item, but when it's hidden under your bed who really cares?

 Now, it’s not exactly a hack, but it is something we think every student room should have.
 It’s the infamous sheepskin rug.
 Lay it next to your bed for instant cosiness in chilly winter mornings or drape over your desk chair to make studying that little bit more appealing.
 With smaller rugs starting at just £10, it’s an investment you won’t regret.